 Graduation Eligibility

 In order to qualify for a KPU credential, a student must successfully complete the curricular requirements for the program as published in the University Calendar current at the time the student was admitted.
-If the requirements change while the student is enrolled, the student may make a program declaration in order to be evaluated against the curricular requirements as published in the University Calendar from a later academic year.
+If the requirements change while the student is enrolled, the student may request a program declaration in order to be evaluated against the curricular requirements as published in the University Calendar from a later academic year.

-Along with the specific curricular requirements stipulated for each program in the University Calendar, there are general graduation requirements pertaining to credit totals, transfer courses, use of credits from previously granted credentials, time limits, and grade point averages.
-For further information, see Policy AR16, Requirements for Graduation, as well as the University Calendar.
+Along with the specific curricular requirements stipulated for each program in the University Calendar, there are general graduation requirements pertaining to credit totals, transfer credit, use of credits from previously granted credentials, time limits, and grade point averages.

 Fulfillment of Requirements for Graduation

 In addition to completing courses at KPU, a student may apply transfer credits for courses or modules taken at other post-secondary institutions, as well as credits obtained through prior learning assessment, toward the fulfillment of program requirements.
 In some instances, a student does not have formal course work that is equivalent to courses taught at KPU, but does have a combination of education and experience that would permit her or him to be granted an exemption from an introductory or prerequisite course.
-A student who is granted an exemption must still complete the required number of credits for a particular credential A student who has been granted exemption from a course may not subsequently enroll in that course for credit.
+A student who is granted an exemption must still complete the required number of credits for a particular credential.
+A student who has been granted exemption from a course may not subsequently enroll in that course for credit.
 In exceptional circumstances, substitutions for courses prescribed in the program requirements may be approved by the appropriate Dean.
 All such assessments must be completed prior to submitting an application for graduation.
-For further information see kpu.ca/transfercredit and kpu.ca/graduation
+For further information, see kpu.ca/transfercredit and kpu.ca/graduation

 Application for Graduation